pete911/hcr/README.md

         The Helm charts location, can be specific chart (default "charts") -dry-run
-        Whether to skip release update gh-pages index update -pages-branch string
+        Whether to skip release update gh-pages index update -helm-key string
+        Name of the key to use when signing.
+Used if --sign is true -helm-keyring string
+        Location of a public keyring -helm-passphrase-file string
+        Location of a file which contains the passphrase for the signing key -helm-sign
+        Use a PGP private key to sign this package -pages-branch string
         The GitHub pages branch (default "gh-pages") -pre-release